NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/FetalBrainSegmentationAndVolumization/README.md

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
 ### Progress

 After some search we found no automatic modules or extensions that work for fetal MRIs.
 As such we have experimented with ways to manually segment and get a volume.
-We have tried using Slicer Segment Editor.
+We had some success with segment editor's semiautomatic segmentation, just a lot of corrections were required.

 ### Next Steps